Shadow: That's a lotta Jesus.

 - According to Stewie, Jesus is actually Chinese, and his full name is "Jesus Hong."
 He has no idea where people are getting "Christ" from.
 (Actually, "Christ" is a title, not a name.
 It comes from Greek Χριστός, Christós, meaning "the anointed one.")

 - There was also a Cutaway Gag about "Black Jesus."
 He is shown preaching to a crowd of entirely white Israelites, thus fitting the trope perfectly.

 - In the episode where he actually shows up, Jesus is shown to be a self-hating Jew.
 (He looks like the standard Hippie Jesus, but Peter takes a peek down the front of his underwear to verify his Jewishness.)

 - Moral Orel: Parodied somewhat where Buddha has the voice and mannerisms of an effeminate southern man.

 - In South Park, God doesn't even appear as a human — he's a hippo/monkey hybrid.
-He's also Buddhist - therefore, a member of a religion that generally denies the existence of a physical God (you figure it out).
-Satan, on the other hand, is gay.
+He's also Buddhist - after all, he doesn't need to believe in himself so why not an agnostic religion? - even though Mormons are the "right" religion that gets into Heaven.
+Satan, on the other hand, is gay (and a bottom).

-- The Norse deity Heimdall is black in Avengers Assemble, taking a note from the movies.
+- The Norse deity Heimdall is black in Avengers Assemble and Hulk and the Agents of S.M.A.S.H., taking a note from the movies.